 5. PHARMACOLOGICAL PROPERTIES Pharmacotherapeutic group: ACE Inhibitors, plain.
 ATCvet code: QC09AA07 5.1 Pharmacodynamic properties Benazepril hydrochloride is a prodrug hydrolysed in vivo to its active metabolite, benazeprilat.
 Benazeprilat is a highly potent and selective inhibitor of ACE, thus preventing the conversion of inactive angiotensin I to active angiotensin II and thereby also reducing synthesis of aldosterone.
 Therefore, it blocks effects mediated by angiotensin II and aldosterone, including vasoconstriction of both arteries and veins, retention of sodium and water by the kidney and remodelling effects (including pathological cardiac hypertrophy and degenerative renal changes).
-The veterinary medicinal product causes long-lasting inhibition of plasma ACE activity in dogs and cats, with more than 95% inhibition at peak effect and significant activity (>80% in dogs and >90% in cats) persisting 24 hours after dosing.
+The veterinary medicinal product causes long-lasting inhibition of plasma ACE activity, with more than 95% inhibition at peak effect and significant activity (>80% in dogs) persisting 24 hours after dosing.
 The product reduces the blood pressure and volume load on the heart in dogs with congestive heart failure.
-In cats with experimental renal insufficiency, the veterinary medicinal product normalized the elevated glomerular capillary pressure and reduced the systemic blood pressure.
-Reduction in glomerular hypertension may retard the progression of kidney disease by inhibition of further damage to the kidneys.
-Placebo controlled clinical field studies in cats with chronic kidney disease (CKD) have demonstrated that the product significantly a protein and the urine protein to creatinine ratio (UPC); this effect is

-probably mediated via reduced glomerular hypertension and beneficial effects on the glomerular basement membrane.

-No effect of the veterinary medicinal product on survival in cats with CKD has been shown, but the product increased the appetite of the cats, particularly in more advanced cases.

-5.2 Pharmacokinetic particulars

-After oral administration of benazepril hydrochloride, peak levels of benazepril are attained rapidly (T{max} 0.5 hour in dogs and within 2 hours in cats) and decline quickly as the active substance is partially metabolised by liver enzymes to benazeprilat.
-The systemic bioavailability is incomplete (~13% in dogs) due to incomplete absorption (38% in dogs, <30% in cats) and first pass metabolism.
+5.2 Pharmacokinetic particulars After oral administration of benazepril hydrochloride, peak levels of benazepril are attained rapidly (T{max} 0.5 hour in dogs) and decline quickly as the active substance is partially metabolised by liver enzymes to benazeprilat.
+The systemic bioavailability is incomplete (~13% in dogs) due to incomplete absorption (38% in dogs) and first pass metabolism.
 In dogs, peak benazeprilat concentrations (C{max} of 37.6 ng/ml after a dose of 0.5 mg/kg benazepril hydrochloride) are achieved with a T{max} of 1.25 hours.

-In cats, peak benazeprilat concentrations (C{max} of 77.0 ng/ml after a dose of 0.5 mg/kg benazepril hydrochloride) are achieved with a T{max} of 2 hours.

-Benazeprilat concentrations decline biphasically: the initial fast phase ($t{1/2}$ =1.7 hours in dogs and $t{1/2}$ =2.4 hours in cats) represents elimination of free drug, while the terminal phase ($t{1/2}$ =19 hours in dogs and $t{1/2}$ =29 hours in cats) reflects the release of benazeprilat that was bound to ACE, mainly in the tissues.
+Benazeprilat concentrations decline biphasically: the initial fast phase ($t{1/2}$ =1.7 hours in dogs) represents elimination of free drug, while the terminal phase ($t{1/2}$ =19 hours in dogs) reflects the release of benazeprilat that was bound to ACE, mainly in the tissues.
 Benazepril and benazeprilat are extensively bound to plasma proteins (85-90%), and in tissues are found mainly in the liver and kidney.
 There is no significant difference in the pharmacokinetics of benazeprilat when benazepril hydrochloride is administered to fed or fasted dogs.
-Repeated administration of the veterinary medicinal product leads to slight bioaccumulation of benazeprilat (R=1.47 in dogs and R=1.36 in cats with 0.5 mg/kg), steady state being achieved within a few days (4 days in dogs).

-Benazeprilat is excreted 54% via the biliary and 46% via the urinary route in dogs and 85% via the biliary and 15% via the urinary route in cats.
-The clearance of benazeprilat is not affected in dogs or cats with impaired renal function and therefore no adjustment of the dose of the product is required in either species in cases of renal insufficiency.
+Repeated administration of the veterinary medicinal product leads to slight bioaccumulation of benazeprilat (R=1.47 in dogs with 0.5 mg/kg), steady state being achieved within a few days (4 days in dogs).
+Benazeprilat is excreted 54% via the biliary and 46% via the urinary route in dogs.
+The clearance of benazeprilat is not affected in dogs with impaired renal function and therefore no adjustment of the dose of the product is required in cases of renal insufficiency.

 6. PHARMACEUTICAL PARTICULARS

 6.1 List of excipients

-Cellulose microcrystalline

-Crospovidone

-Povidone

-Basic butylated methacrylate copolymer

-Silicon dioxide anhydrous

-Sodium laurilsulphate

-Dibutyl sebacate

-Silica colloidal anhydrous

-Stearic acid

-Yeast powder

-Artificial powdered beef flavour
+Cellulose microcrystalline Crospovidone Povidone Basic butylated methacrylate copolymer Silicon dioxide anhydrous Sodium laurilsulphate Dibutyl sebacate Silica colloidal anhydrous Stearic acid Yeast powder Artificial powdered beef flavor

 6.2 Major incompatibilities

-Not applicable
+Not applicable.

 6.3 Shelf life

 Shelf-life of the veterinary medicinal product as packaged for sale: 3 years Shelf-life of tablet halves: 2 days

 6.4 Special precautions for storage

-Do not store above 25 °C.
+This veterinary medicinal product does not require any special storage conditions.
 Each time an unused half tablet is stored, it should be returned to the open blister space, inserted back into the cardboard box and kept in a safe place out of the sight and reach of children.

 6.5 Nature and composition of immediate packaging

 14 tablets per aluminium/aluminium blister.
 Cardboard box with:

 - 1 blister (14 tablets)

 - 2 blisters (28 tablets)

 - 4 blisters (56 tablets)

 - 10 blisters (140 tablets)

 Not all pack sizes may be marketed.